grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 You must have an authorized viewer permission to see an image rendered by a direct link.

 The same permission is also required to view embedded links unless you have anonymous access permission enabled for your Grafana instance.
-Please note this is only supported for Grafana Enterprise and Grafana OSS.

 {{< admonition type="note" >}}
 Anonymous access permission is not available in Grafana Cloud.
+This feature is only supported for Grafana Enterprise and Grafana Open Source.
 {{< /admonition >}}

 ## Share dashboards {#share-a-dashboard}